Newcastle Lifeboat Station

 Newcastle Lifeboat Station is situated at South Promenade, Newcastle, a seaside town in County Down, located the foot of Slieve Donard, the highest of the Mourne Mountains, overlooking the Irish Sea, in the south east corner of Northern Ireland.

 A lifeboat was first stationed at Newcastle in 1830 by the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), on station until 1833.
 A station was re-established by the Royal National Lifeboat Institution (RNLI) in 1854.

-The station currently operates the All-weather lifeboat, 12-20 Leonard Kent (ON 1177), on station since 2022, and the smaller Inshore lifeboat Eliza (D-775), on station since 2014.
+The station currently operates the Inshore lifeboat, Berylium (B-955), on station since 2025, and the smaller Inshore lifeboat, Cameronian (D-908), also on station since 2025.

 History

-In 1825, the newly formed County Down branch of the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) established Rossglass Lifeboat Station, when an 18-foot lifeboat was placed at Rossglass, Co.
+In 1825, the newly formed County Down branch of the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) established Rossglass Lifeboat Station, when an 18 ft lifeboat was placed at Rossglass, Co.
 Down.

 Thomas Foy, Coxswain of the Rossglass Lifeboat, was awarded the RNIPLS Silver Medal, one of the earliest awarded, for putting out at 02:00 in a fishing boat with five men on 2 December 1825, and saving seven of the nine crew off the vessel Usk, on passage from Liverpool to Spain, when she was wrecked in a violent weather.
 Between 1825 and 1852, no less than 15 gallantry medals were awarded by the RNIPLS in the area.